ljgreenhill/ljgreenhill.github.io/_posts/2022-01-01-additional-appendices.md

 ## Tasking

 ### Rochelle
-* Wiring mobile robot car for two-motor movement, speakers and mics, connections to microcontroller.
+* Wired mobile robot car for two-motor movement, speakers and mics, connections to microcontroller
-* Initial programming basic motor movement independent from sound detection and emission
+* Arranged code for initial basic motor movement independent from sound detection and emission
-* Debugging motor code and combining with frequency detection code
+* Debugged motor code and combined with frequency detection code
-* Debugging state machine with moving motors
+* Programmed and tested state machine with motor movement

 ### Lauren
 * Worked on initial state machine design and created diagram